Black hole information paradox without Hawking radiation: Resolution of the paradox - useless approaches

-\item {\it No Hawking radiation.} One logical possibility is that Hawking radiation does not exist, perhaps due to some yet unknown quantum gravity effects.
+\item {\it No Hawking radiation.} One logical possibility is that Hawking radiation does not exist \cite{helfer}.
 While it obviously avoids the standard b.h. information paradox, it does not help because our paradox does not depend on the existence of Hawking radiation.

 \item {\it New physics for small black holes.} Proposals of that sort include Planck-sized remnants \cite{rev_remn}, creation of a baby-universe \cite{gid} and sudden escape of information, perhaps via tunneling into a white hole \cite{rovelli_tunnel}.
 Presumably all such events happen when the black hole becomes sufficiently small, which is useless for our purpose because our version of the information paradox exists also for large black holes.